Pyogenics/WOTBSCPGFormat/README.md

 Models in WOTB are located in `/packs/3d/` and each model comes in a pair of files with extensions `.scg` and `.sc2`, for example: `packs/3d/Tanks/German/Maus.scg` `packs/3d/Tanks/German/Maus.sc2`.
 Game files are compressed using the `dvpl` format, you can use [this](https://github.com/Tankerch/DVPL_Converter) tool to decompress them.

 ## .SCG
+The largest out of the two files, contains model data like vertices.
 ### Header
 The file starts with "SCPG", aka the magic `53 43 50 47` and contains a small header of 11 bytes.